Kate-who-codes/python-challenge/README.md

 PyPoll: In this challenge, the  task is  to  modernize town vote counting process.

  A  set of poll data called election_data.csv is given.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
 The task is to create a Python script that
  analyzes the votes and calculates each of the following:

-   The total number of votes cast
+   The total number of votes cast:

  A complete list of candidates who received votes

  A complete list of candidates who received votes

  The percentage of votes each candidate won

  The total number of votes each candidate won

  The winner of the election based on popular vote.